Imran4424/iOS-InterviewQuestions/Swift.md

 #### Deallocation

-As long as at least one strong reference to an instance exists, ARC will not deallocate it.
+As long as at least one strong reference to an instance exists, Automatic Reference Counting (ARC) will not deallocate it.
 When the last strong reference is removed (e.g., a variable is set to nil or goes out of scope), ARC automatically deallocates the instance's memory, freeing up resources.

 #### Scope